Who Would Like This Book:

 Sensitive Topics/Content Warnings

-Content warnings for The Black Company include themes of violence, war, death, and moral ambiguity, as well as mentions of sexual violence.
+Content warnings for The Black Company include themes of violence, war, and some instances of sexual violence, though it is not graphically described.

 From The Publisher: